 FREE THE HIKERS

 After her release, Shourd was at the center of the Free the Hikers media campaign and engaged in behind-the-scenes negotiations on behalf of her fiancé Shane Bauer and friend Josh Fattal, who remained in prison.
 Her first media appearance was on Oprah, where she publicly challenged Iran’s President Ahmadinejad to meet her in person and present evidence against her companions.
 President Ahmadinejad agreed to meeting a few days later, during which he reassured Shourd that her companions would be freed.
-Shourd subsequently met with President Barak Obama, Secretary of State Hilary Clinton, Undersecretary Bill Burns, National Security Council Advisor Dennis Ross, U.N.
-Secretary General Ban Ki-Moon, President Talabani of Iraq, U.S. Ambassador to the United Nations Samantha Power, Turkey’s Minister of Foreign Affairs Ahmet Davutoğlu, and many other U.S. and international officials in an attempt to convince various parties to increase the pressure on Iran to release her friends.
+Shourd subsequently met with President Barak Obama, Secretary of State Hillary Clinton, Undersecretary Bill Burns, National Security Council Advisor Dennis Ross, UN Secretary-General Ban Ki-moon, President Talabani of Iraq, US Ambassador to the United Nations Samantha Power, Turkey’s Minister of Foreign Affairs Ahmet Davutoğlu, and many other US and international officials (as well as musicians Cat Stevens, Boots Riley, and Tom Morello) in an attempt to convince various parties to increase the pressure on Iran to release her friends.